mrklingon/DrDroid/README.md

-Hello, what is your name? >> Joel
+Hello, what is your name? >> mrklingon
-Thanks for coming by, Joel!
+Thanks for coming by, mrklingon!
-Where am I right now?
+This is a nice computer - I like it here.
+>> good to hear
+Have you heard not all those who wander are lost.
->> In a computer
+>> Indeed
-Well, well, well.
+What will tomorrow bring?
->> Not  too surprising - I programmed you.
+>> I wish I knew
-You are a fun person - I hope you know that.
->> It's always nice to hear.
-What do you do?
+You are good at typing!
+>> Thanks!
+Have you heard short cuts make long delays..
+>> sounds familiar....
+I'm getting a little tired.
->> Program  computers.
+>> okay
-Some times I make up prime numbers just for fun.
+I'm happy you came by today.
 >> quit
      _            _
   __| | ___   ___| |_ ___  _ __